bdestombe/python-flopy-parser/README.md

 written to output.zip.
 Some logging is written to log.txt.

 ## Using pipes
+Might be of interest when using flopymetascript as webservice of in docker containers.
 ```bash
 $ openssl base64 -in input.zip -out input.zip.b64
 $ flopymetascript --outbytesfile output.zip --inbase64file input.zip.b64